PKD and the use of Tolvaptan

 - PKD – advanced info for patients – including about Tolvaptan (Edren Info)

-- Inherited kidney diseases – very concise (Edren textbook)
+- Inherited kidney diseases – very concise for students (Edren textbook)

 - PKD on Radiopaedia – excellent images, good background info, plus links to browse